eggstoastbacon/Invoke-EggJob/README.md

   <#
   .SYNOPSIS
-    Launches the spcified amounts of jobs, divides tasks evenly bewteen them and runs them concurrently.
+    Launches the spcified amounts of jobs, divides tasks evenly between them and runs them concurrently.

   .DESCRIPTION
     Specify the amount of jobs, a variable or command to gather records and a scriptblock to run.
 Additional features include error log     path, and reordering of records.

   .PARAMETER jobs
     Mandatory.
 Specify the amount of jobs that will be started.
 The $x variable refers to the job number while running.